M-11 motorway (Pakistan)

-The Sialkot-Lahore Motorway (M-11) is a north-south motorway which connects Sialkot and Lahore in Punjab, Pakistan.
-The 103 km long motorway, which cost 44 billion rupees, opened to traffic on 18 March 2020.
+The (M-11) or the Lahore–Sialkot Motorway is a north-south motorway which connects Sialkot and Lahore in Punjab, Pakistan.
+The 103 km (64 mi) long motorway, which cost 44 billion rupees, opened to traffic on 18 March 2020.
 It has reduced the travel time between Sialkot and Lahore to just 50 minutes instead of the alternative route via N-5 comprising 145 km and taking more than 2 hours.
 This new road connects the Sialkot and Lahore Airport junctions with an express travel mode of 1 hour, and would uplift the Sialkot city and the surrounding rural hinterlands.
 The motorway is maintained by the National Highway Authority.

 Route

 The M-11 motorway is a 4-lane motorway, having 9 interchanges, 8 flyovers, 20 bridges and 18 x - underpasses as well as 12 subways, 23 cattle creeps & 207 culverts.
 Three industrial zones, one service area for each lane and two universities would also be established along with the project.
 It is linked with M2 and N5 through the Lahore Ring Road near Kala Shah Kaku.
 The route runs parallel to GT Road, passing east of Kamoki, Gujranwala, Daska, Kotli Kuppa and ending at Sambrial.
 At Sambrial, the M-11 end and the under-construction M- 12 motorway will start.
 Each service area has bathrooms a fuel station (PSO) and some shops.
 People who are coming from Sialkot will see their service area named Ravi service area as they are heading towards the river Ravi.
 People who are coming from Lahore will see their service area named Chenab service area as they are going towards the river Chenab.
 The Chenab service area is newer and bigger.
 Due to the M-12 not being operational yet, the M-11 terminates at Sialkot-Sambrial road.
 The motorway is also heavily used by people in Gujrat.